Geeksltd/Olive/docs/Microservices/DevOps/MSharp-Jenkinsfile.md

     }
 }
 ```
+If using .NET Core, you will probably want to use a Linux container which is more cost efficient.
+But to create a Linux dontainer image, you will need a Linux based Jenkins agent server.

 ### Using AWS ECR instead of Docker Hub?
 If you are using the AWS Elastic Container Registry service, then in the step of `Publish docker imag` you should wrap the script body in the following code (replace `###` with the contents of the `script` node).